 Create Your 4 Weeks Maintenance Plan

-- Replace 1 of your daily conventional meals with 1 OPTIFAST meal;
+- Replace 1 of your daily conventional meals with 1 OPTIFAST meal for 4 weeks

 - For other daily meals and snacks, we recommend low in carbohydrates and minimally processed conventional foods - recipes available here.

 - Recommended total calorie intake of up to 1500Kcal/day